 This is India’s busiest station.
 Additionally, the Howrah Junction of this station is also the largest and oldest complex in India.

 This may be one of the things that you are not really aware of about Kolkata - the Kolkata Zoo is India’s oldest zoo!

 22. Banyan Tree

-In the Acharya Jagadish Chandra Bose Indian Botanic Garden, has the world’s largest tree, the Great Banyan tree.
-It is beyond 330 metres in circumference.
+The Acharya Jagadish Chandra Bose Indian Botanic Garden, has the world’s largest tree, the Great Banyan tree.
+It is beyond 330 meters in circumference.

 So what are you waiting for?
 Book your flight right now and get ready to explore!